 “Therapy is for crazy people!”
 I used to think.
-But after several sessions, I realized therapy keeps people from going crazy. 😊
+But after several sessions several years ago, I finally realized therapy keeps people from going crazy. 😊

 In a world where it is more important to look fine than to be fine, many are being held back by unacknowledged and unhealed wounds.
 I believe in healing ourselves and allowing, encouraging, and enabling those around us to heal.
 Hurt people, hurt people, so healing is essential to my mission of building bridges.
-In my approach to diversity, inclusion, and equity is trauma-informed.
+My approach to inclusion, diversity, and equity is trauma-informed.